CanCanCommunity/cancancan/README.md

 * [Changing Defaults](https://github.com/CanCanCommunity/cancancan/wiki/Changing-Defaults)
 * [See more](https://github.com/CanCanCommunity/cancancan/wiki)

+## Mission

+This repo is a continuation of the dead [CanCan](https://github.com/ryanb/cancan) project.
+Our mission is to keep CanCan alive and moving forward, with maintenance fixes and new features.
+Pull Requests are welcome!

+Any help is greatly appreciated, feel free to submit pull-requests or open issues.

 ## Questions?

 If you have any question or doubt regarding CanCanCan which you cannot find the solution to in the [documentation](https://github.com/CanCanCommunity/cancancan/wiki) or our [mailing list](http://groups.google.com/group/cancancan), please [open a question on Stackoverflow](http://stackoverflow.com/questions/ask?tags=cancancan) with tag [cancancan](http://stackoverflow.com/questions/tagged/cancancan)

 ## Bugs?